Special Relativity -- Applications to astronomy and the accelerator physics: Earth-Based Setups to Detect the Aberration Phenomena

 An incandescent lamp is a completely incoherent source.
-The character of the mutual intensity function produced by an incoherent source is fully described by the Van Cittert-Zernike theorem $^{(8)}$.
-In our case of interest, imaging system is situated in the far-zone of the source $^{(9)}$.
-Under these circumstances, the Van Cittert-Zernike theorem takes its simplest form.
+The character of the mutual intensity function produced by an incoherent source is fully described by the Van Cittert-Zernike theorem \cite{G}.
+In our case of interest, imaging system is situated in the far zone $D^2/(\lambda z) < 1$.
 It is the source linear dimension $d$ (source diameter) that determines the coherent area of the observed radiation $(z\lambda/d)^2$.
-The condition for neglecting the transverse size of the source, $d$, formulated as the requirement that the change of the correlation function along the aperture be less than unity, that is $d \ll D$.
+The condition for neglecting the transverse size of the source, $d$, formulated as the requirement that the change of the correlation function along the aperture be less than unity, that is $d < D$. \footnote{ In all cases of practical interest, telescopes are situated in the far zone of the distant stars.
+If the far zone approximation $z > d$ is satisfied, then the Van Cittert-Zernike theorem takes its simplest form.
+For example, the coherence area of the light emitted by the circular incoherent source is $A_c = 4\lambda^2z^2/(\pi d^2)$.
+The minimal coherent area of light observed on the earth's surface from the nearest star has a diameter of about $\lambda z/d \simeq$ 10 m.
+This diameter is larger than a typical telescope aperture $D$.
+In this situation, a star can be considered as a point source and a star image is a point spread function in the image plane of a telescope.
+Our scaling model is based on the far zone approximation.
+We have only to change the distance and the source diameter.
+Assuming small parameter conditions $ Dd/(z\lambda) < 1$, $D^2/(z\lambda) < 1$, the scaling approach yields the following requirements: $D^2/(z\lambda) < 1$, $d < D$.}

-Let us estimate the parameters for the earth-based setup using incandescent lamp.
-We want to describe some thought - but possible - experiment.
-At optical frequencies, the conditions required for validity of the Fraunhofer approximation can be sever ones.
-For example, at a wavelength of $\lambda = 0.3\mu$m and an aperture width of $D = 3$ cm, the observation distance must satisfy $ z > 3000$m.
+Let us estimate the parameters for an Earth-based setup using an incandescent lamp.
+We aim to describe a series of thought experiments—hypothetical, yet physically plausible.
+At optical frequencies, the conditions required for the Fraunhofer approximation can be quite stringent.
+For instance, with a wavelength of $\lambda = 0.3$ $\mu$m and an aperture width of $D = 3$ cm, the observation distance must satisfy $ z > 3000$ m.
 Obviously, the required conditions are met in a number of important problems.
-No one has ever done such experiment, but we know (without using our knowledge of special relativity) what would happen from the astronomical observations.
-The purpose of this thought experiment is to suggest that without looking at anything external to the earth, one could determine the speed of the earth around the sun by means of aberration of light measurements.
+No one has ever done such an experiment, but we know what would happen from the astronomical observations.

-The aberration of light problem in the accelerated frame demonstrates the essential asymmetry between the non-inertial and inertial observers.
-There is a certain degree of analogy between the aberration of light and the Sagnac effect.
-Clearly, it is possible to detect a rotating velocity without looking outside using Sagnac phenomenon.
-A close look at the physics of these two subjects shows things which are common to these phenomena: In both situations these are experiments in the first order in $v/c$.
-Indeed, the aberration of light is the geometric effect in our ordinary space which is (similar to the Sagnac phenomenon) closely associated with the first order (crossed) term in the Langevin metric.